-Why do entrepreneurs use ROBS to finance their business over the multiple other funding solutions available?
-While it’s not a fit for everyone, read on to learn why ROBS has been a successful option for thousands of entrepreneurs across the country.
+Why do small business owners use ROBS to finance their business over so many of the other funding solutions available?
+While ROBS isn’t a fit for everyone, read on to learn why it’s been a successful option for thousands of entrepreneurs nationwide.

 Why Business Owners Choose ROBS

-In Chapter 1, we dove into the Rollover for Business Start Up (ROBS) process, as well as the history behind some of the rules and regulations, which allow a person to invest in their own small business.
-In Chapter 2, we’ll be diving into the advantages of ROBS as a debt-free business financing option.
+In Chapter 1, we dove into the Rollover for Business Start-Up (ROBS) process and the history behind some of the rules and regulations that allow you to invest in your own small business.
+In Chapter 2, we’re diving into the advantages of ROBS as a debt-free business financing option.

-Because of a lack of awareness about the product, ROBS, also known as 401(k) business financing, is not usually the first source of funding entrepreneurs seek out.
-Generally, aspiring business or franchise owners consider more traditional forms of financing, such as Small Business Administration (SBA) loans, unsecured credit or even portfolio loans — all of which involve some form of collateral or risk to credit.
+Because ROBS isn’t as well known as traditional financing methods, ROBS (also known as 401(k) business financing) isn’t usually the first source of funding entrepreneurs seek out.
+Usually, aspiring business or franchise owners consider more known forms of financing, like Small Business Administration (SBA) loans, unsecured credit, or even portfolio loans — all which involve some form of collateral or risk to credit.

 Download the Guide